Larry Kwong

-Lawrence Kwong (born Eng Kai Geong; 吳啟光 (Wú Qǐguāng); June 17, 1923 – March 15, 2018) was a Canadian professional ice hockey forward who was the first non-White and Asian descent player in the National Hockey League (NHL).
-He broke the NHL's colour barrier when he debuted with the New York Rangers in 1948, playing a short shift at the end of the third period.
+Lawrence Kwong (born Eng Kai Geong; 吳啟光 (Wú Qǐguāng); June 17, 1923 – March 15, 2018) was a Canadian professional ice hockey right winger who was the first player of Chinese descent in the National Hockey League (NHL), playing a short shift at the end of the third period.
+He was the NHL's first player who was neither white, nor Aboriginal North American, debuting ten years before Willie O'Ree.
 Although denied much playing time in the NHL, Kwong was a top player in senior hockey leagues outside the NHL throughout his entire career and battled the likes of Jean Beliveau for the scoring race in Quebec.

 Kwong came from a Cantonese-speaking family, and was also the first NHL player from Vernon, British Columbia, and the Okanagan region.
 Kwong's nicknames included the "China Clipper" and "King Kwong".

 After his playing days, he lived in Europe and became the first ethnic Chinese coach of a professional hockey club in Switzerland.
 In his later years, he returned to Canada and operated a supermarket, following his father's footsteps.